 Multiple forms of content can be added to marketplaces to enhance, extend, or customize a platform’s functionality, and educate customers on how your product will simplify their tech stack and make their lives easier.

-Personalized Marketing: With the information gathered from marketplace analytics or lead capture forms, personalized marketing campaigns become possible, increasing the chances of converting leads into customers.
+With the information gathered from marketplace analytics or lead capture forms, personalized marketing campaigns become possible, improving integration adoption and increasing the chances of converting leads into customers.

 The SaaS companies that grow the most rapidly are those that allow others to build on their platform (ex.
 Shopify), or are embeddable into other platforms (ex.Grammarly), or allow for both (ex.
 Stripe).